If I’m Moving to Chicago, Which Neighborhoods Should I Explore?

 First, congrats on moving to Chicago!
 Many renters are known to stay up late trying to crack the puzzle of “Which are the best neighborhoods in Chicago?”
 Heated debates have broken out in taverns, on street corners, in the national press, and even within some renters’ living rooms.
 But here’s the thing: renters should NOT lose sleep over this supposed conundrum -- the truth is that all Chicago neighborhoods have something to offer renters...it largely depends on what they’re looking for in a neighborhood.

-Some neighborhoods are more densely populated than others, and here is the quick and easy breakdown to how many people live in Chicago and within a given neighborhood: South side Chicago neighborhoods are usually less crowded than neighborhoods on the north side of Chicago.
+Some neighborhoods in Chicago are more densely populated than others, and here is the quick and easy breakdown to how many people live in Chicago and within a given neighborhood: South side Chicago neighborhoods are usually less crowded than neighborhoods on the north side of Chicago.
 More than half of Chicago’s geographic footprint is south and west of downtown, aka the origin point of Chicago’s street grid system, so there’s a lot of land in the south side.
 There are more people on the north side and less land, so if renters want a place that allows them more space to go for walks, have a peaceful picnic or spend a day in the park, then the south side neighborhoods may be a good place to start browsing for apartments.
 If density is the desired characteristic for a Chicago neighborhood, check out neighborhoods on the north side.
 You can always view the Chicago neighborhood map to get started.

 How Many Neighborhoods are in Chicago?

 There are 77 Chicago neighborhoods.
 And renters in each of the distinct neighborhoods in Chicago can start their search for apartments here.
 The number of official neighborhoods has grown over time, and it may be poised to grow again in the near future.
 Discussion about developing underutilized land and formerly industrial zones has picked up in recent years so the number of Chicago neighborhoods could soon add up to 78 in total.